Existence as Distinguishability: Quantum Mechanics from Finite Graded Equality: Geometry and the Born Rule

 \begin{proof} \textit{Step 1: Two metrics on one manifold.} The state space $\C P^{N-1}$ carries a physical metric $g_{FS}$ (from $K$, Theorem~\ref{thm:fs-from-K}) and, for any probability assignment $p(\psi)$, a statistical metric $g_{FR} = \sum_k dp_k^2/p_k$.

-\textit{Step 2: Per-component matching forces the ODE.} By Axiom~\ref{ax:relational}, any admissible probability assignment has the form $p_k = f(|c_k|^2)$ for a universal function $f$ (the rule cannot depend on phases or distinguish measurement orientations).
+\textit{Step 2: Per-component matching forces the ODE.} By Basis Isotropy (Theorem~\ref{thm:src-master}(B)), any admissible probability assignment has the form $p_k = f(|c_k|^2)$ for a universal function $f$ (the rule cannot depend on phases or distinguish measurement orientations).
 Restricting to the probability-changing (radial) tangent directions (those that alter $|c_k|^2$ while preserving $\sum_k |c_k|^2 = 1$ and holding phases fixed), both metrics are diagonal in the $\{dx_k\}$ basis (where $x_k = |c_k|^2$):